 - Boating or sailing from Miami to the Virgin Islands is not domestic travel because it’s outside of US borders

-I hope these examples help you differentiate between traveling between different cities and international destinations.
+I hope these examples help you differentiate between traveling between cities and international destinations.

 What is a Domestic Flight?